uGather/flutter_mapbox_navigation/docs/mapbox_overview.md

    - Named waypoints require more processing
    - Silent waypoints are more efficient
    - Consider using waypoint optimization for long routes
+   - Use `WayPoint.validateWaypointCount()` to check API limits before navigation

 4. **User Experience**
    - Clear naming helps users understand the route